 The beverage was manufactured in Boston’s Jamaica Plain neighborhood from 1924 until 1953 at the Moxieland headquarters.
 Today, it’s produced in neighboring New Hampshire.

 Moxie is less sweet than many other sodas, and the gentian root gives it a slight bitterness.
 It’s said to be an acquired taste!
 You won’t see it everywhere, but keep an eye out for the bright orange cans if you want to try this cult favorite drink.

 If you’re a beer lover, you have to have a cold Sam Adams while you’re visiting Boston.
 Jim Koch of Boston Beer Company created the brand’s flagship brew, Samuel Adams Boston Lager, in his Cambridge kitchen using an old family recipe that he found in his father’s attic.

 Koch named the lager after Bostonian founding father Sam Adams, who was himself a beer maker after inheriting his father’s brewery.

 Samuel Adams beer has come a long way since its origins as a tiny microbrewery.
 Today, the beer is sold in all 50 US states and about three dozen countries around the world.

 The best way to try Sam Adams in town?
-Take a free brewery tour!
+Take a brewery tour!
 The Sam Adams brewery is located at 30 Germania St. (take the T’s orange line to Stony Brook, and it’s a short walk from the station).